ogobrecht/console/docs/package-console.md

 Add a parameter to the package internal parameter collection which will be included in the next log call (error, warn, info, log, debug or trace)

-The procedure is overloaded to support different parameter types - in case of VARCHAR2 and CLOB the value is shortened to 4000 byte.
+The procedure is overloaded to support different parameter types.

+VARCHAR and CLOB parameters are shortened to 2000 characters and additionally escaped for Markdown table columns (replacing all line endings with whitespace and the pipe character with `&#124;`).
+If you need your full parameter text then please use the `p_message` CLOB parameter in the log methods error, warn, info, log, debug and trace to do your own parameter handling.

 ```sql
 procedure add_param ( p_name in varchar2, p_value in varchar2                       );